-The Deauville American Film Festival was created in 1975 by Lionel Chouchan and André Halimi under the leadership of Michel d’Ornano, then Mayor of the City of Deauville and of the Barrière Group.
+The Deauville American Film Festival was created in 1975 by Lionel Chouchan and André Halimi under the impetus of Michel d’Ornano, then Mayor of Deauville, and Lucien Barrière, then Chairman of the eponymous group.
 The City of Deauville delegates the co-organization of the Festival to ‘le Public Système Cinéma’ and to the C.I.D.
 LPSC provides artistic direction and the C.I.D brings its skills in event organization.

 The Festival has revealed works of art which have marked cinema history: James Gray’s Little Odessa, Darren Aronofsky’s Pi, Tom DiCillo’s Living in Oblivion, Spike Jonze’s Being John Malkovitch, Christopher Nolan’s Memento, Todd Solondz’s Welcome to the Dollhouse, Paul Haggis’s Crash, John Cameron Mitchell’s Hedwig and the Angry Inch, Valerie Faris and Jonathan Dayton’s Little Miss Sunshine, Jeff Nichols’s Take Shelter, Damien Chazelle’s Whiplash, Matt Ross’s Captain Fantastic, Ben Zeitlin’s Beasts of the Southern Wild, David Lowery’s A Ghost Story….the Festival is praised each year for the quality and high standard of its programming.

 Five Prizes are awarded during the Award Ceremony of the Deauville American Film Festival:

 The Grand Prize & The Jury Prize;

 The Louis Roederer Foundation Revelation Prize;